andreisperid/E-TKT/docs/features.md

 - Full label embossing & cutting;
 - Minimum label size to be pickable from the device;
-- OLED screen + LED feedback:
+- OLED screen + LED feedback;
-- Instructions for configuring the wifi;
 - QR code & URL for easily accessing the web app;
 - Real time embossing progress;
+- Instructions for configuring the wifi;
+- Button for clearing the wifi configuration;
 - Sound signature: each label owns a subtle melody 🐰🥚

 <br>